LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 {% endhighlight %}

 At this point make sure that you have added `node_modules` to your `.gitignore` file.
-It is not a good idea to commit all these node files to version control.
-Something that I have done on too many occasions.
+It is not a good idea to commit all these node files to version control-something that I have done on too many occasions.

 ### Setting up Karma.js